 Early Notables of the Geeoffry family (pre 1700)

-jurist & politician, known as "The Hanging Judge," Lord Chancellor of Britain; George Jeffreys (ca.1610-1685)...
-Another 33 words (2 lines of text) are included under the topic Early Geeoffry Notables in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) are included under the topic Early Geeoffry Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Geeoffry family to Ireland